 Here’s how a script advising session works:

-If you want or need more help, we offer several options so be sure to ask.
+If you want or need more help, we offer several options, so be sure to ask.

 What is a Story?
-Jim explains this way:
+Consider this:

 A story is a complete journey.